Phase transitions in time complexity of Brownian circuits

-For the SoP circuit, the forward and backward transition rates at intermediate states are exactly symmetric, leading to $\gamma_c = \gamma_-$.
+In the SoP circuit, the forward and backward transition rates in the intermediate states are exactly symmetric, leading to $\gamma_c = \gamma_-$.
 In contrast, in modular circuits such as adders, state-transition diagrams always contain merging points where multiple computational paths converge to a single state.
-At such merging states, the number of backward transitions exceeds that of forward transitions, which shifts the balance condition and results in $\gamma_c > \gamma_-$.
-Since no practical circuit exhibits a strict one-to-one correspondence between forward and backward transitions, except for the idealized SoP construction, most Brownian circuits are expected to satisfy $\gamma_c > \gamma_-$.
+In such merging states, the number of backward transitions exceeds that of the forward transitions, which shifts the balance condition and results in $\gamma_c > \gamma_-$.
+Because no practical circuit exhibits a strict one-to-one correspondence between the forward and backward transitions, except for the idealized SoP construction, most Brownian circuits are expected to satisfy $\gamma_c > \gamma_-$.
 We emphasize that this inequality should be understood as a general conjecture rather than a strict theorem.
 This reflects a structural bias toward backward transitions that arises universally in Brownian circuits that implement non-trivial computations.